BetaHacks-Community-IIIT-Kottayam/web-frontend/README.md

 # Web Frontend

-This repository contains the web frontend for the BetaHacks Community IIIT-Kottayam project.
+This repository contains the frontend for the IIIT-Kottayam BetaHacks Community webiste.

 ## Getting Started